nyxgeek/onedrive_user_enum/README.md

 ```

-### Note: Users that are valid but who have not yet signed into OneDrive will return a 404 not found.
+#### Note: Users that are valid but who have not yet signed into OneDrive will return a 404 not found.

+## sHoUtOuTz aNd GrEeTz

+Thanks to @DrAzureAD, @thetechr0mancer, @rootsecdev, @hacking_lz